 It may be an understatement to say that the internet is a bottomless well of misinformation, exaggerated claims, and outright falsehoods.
 In an age of social media and viral posts, such misleading tidbits get tossed around as truths and become accepted as viable material on which to base a decision.
 A popular topic entangled in this unfortunate situation is that of essential oils.

 Type the term “essential oils” into a Pinterest search bar and violà!
 Flashy infographics and bold headlines abound.
-While morsels and grains of truth are certainly available, false and potentially dangerous information about essential oils stick to practically every available surface of the internet.
+While morsels and grains of truth are certainly available, false and potentially dangerous information stick to practically every available surface of the internet.

 What are essential oils?

 Essential oils are captured during the distillation of botanical materials such as leaves, flowers, roots, fruits, barks, and resins.
-Not actually “oils” like that of olive, coconut, or similar expressed oils, essential oils are highly concentrated, volatile, aromatic compounds with varying degrees of viscosity and solubility.
+Not actually “oils” like that of olive, coconut, or similar expressed oils, they are highly concentrated, volatile, aromatic compounds with varying degrees of viscosity and solubility.

-Essential oils are wonderfully fragrant and possess a wide array of therapeutic actions and medicinal potential.
+They are wonderfully fragrant and possess a wide array of therapeutic actions and medicinal potential.
 However, they should not be used freely and without careful consideration.
-Powerful and concentrated, essential oils should be a respected tool in the holistic medicine chest, used sparingly and according to appropriate safety and dosage protocols.
+Powerful and concentrated, these oils should be a respected tool in the holistic medicine chest, used sparingly and according to appropriate safety and dosage protocols.

 Here are a few considerations that one should contemplate when using essential oils.